 - b.
-Corporate bond issuers: the Sub-Fund shall exclude all of the following companies from its eligible universe: - Companies involved in any activities related to controversial weapons;

-- Companies with important revenue generated from services/products which are oriented toward armaments or warfare;

-- Companies involved in the cultivation and production of tobacco;

-- Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises;

-- Companies whose main business activity is carried out in any of the following business areas: Adult entertainment, Gambling, Alcohol, Coal, Exploration and production of unconventional oil & gas extraction (covering "shale oil and gas" and "oil sands").

-- c.
-The targeted open-ended UCIs/UCITS: those funds are included solely when all the following conditions are met: - They are at least classified as article 8 funds according SFDR-Level I; - They consider principal adverse impacts of its investment decisions on sustainability factors; and - Their minimum percentage of sustainable investments is equal or higher than NEF Ethical Bond Euro.
+Corporate bond issuers: the Sub-Fund shall exclude all of the following companies from its eligible universe: - Companies involved in activities related to controversial weapons; - Companies with important revenues generated from services/products which are oriented toward armaments or warfare; - Companies involved in cultivation and production of tobacco; - Companies in violation of the United Nations Global Compact (UNGC) principles or the Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises; - Companies whose main business activity is carried out in any of the following business areas: Adult entertainment, Gambling, Alcohol, Coal, Exploration and production of unconventional oil & gas extraction (covering "shale oil and gas" and "oil sands"). - c.
+The targeted open-ended UCIs/UCITS: those funds are included solely when all the following conditions are met: - They are at least classified as article 8 funds according SFDR-Level I; - They consider principal adverse impacts of its investment decisions on sustainability factors; and - Their minimum percentage of sustainable investments is equal or higher than -the Sub-Fund.

-Average ESG Portfolio Rating should not be below 66 (according to Refinitiv which is the service provider used by the Management Company) or C Rating (according to Amundi ESG Score which is Amundi internal ESG rating) or equivalent third-party ESG rating providers.
+Bonds issued by supranational issuers are accepted irrespective of the issuer and do not require a minimum ESG rating at individual issuer level.

+Should a sovereign related issuer, (e.g. agencies, local authorities, sovereign owned/sponsored/guaranteed, etc.) not be covered by Amundi in-house research or a third-party ESG rating providers, the relative country sovereign ESG rating will be used.

+Green Bonds, Social Bonds, Sustainable Bonds, and all bonds linked to Sustainable / ESG / SDGs projects might be accepted even if the issuer is flagged in the controversial sectors above.